bitcoin-tools/nodebuilder/docs/CODE_OF_CONDUCT.md

 ## Reporting

-Tag the aggressor in a public [discussion](https://github.com/bitcoin-tools/nodebuilder/discussions) or open a [security advisory](https://github.com/bitcoin-tools/nodebuilder/security/advisories/new).
+Tag the aggressor in a public [discussion](https://github.com/bitcoin-tools/nodebuilder/discussions).

 ## Enforcement